Cox's Bazar International University

 Cox's Bazar International University is a private university located in Kolatoli Square, Cox's Bazar city.
 It is the private university in Cox's Bazar District.

 History

 Former Prime Minister Sheikh Hasina announced in Ukhia on 3 September 2013 that a private university would be built in Cox's Bazar.
-The university was founded by businessman Salah Uddin Ahamed.
+The university was founded by businessman Lion Md.
+Mujibur Rahman.

 For a number of years, the university operated without an approved vice-chancellor.
 As of 2022, the university had no professors.

 Campus

 Its campus is located near Kolatoli Intersection, Cox's Bazar city.